manuel-uberti/filmsinwords/_posts/2019-06-28-democracy.md

 Astra Taylor quotes Gramsci’s famous words on optimism and pessimism[^4] in her book, and the film feels much like an exploration of pessimism and optimism.
-We have every reason to be pessimists, because unless we are purposely blind we cannot negate the discrepancies among states and peoples.
+We have every reason to be pessimists, because unless we are purposely blind we cannot negate the inequalities within states and among peoples.
 And yet we can and should be optimists as well, because something can be done and we have the means to right the wrongs.
 Taylor’s images and words place a mirror in front of our conscience.
 What we see is what we get.

 #### Notes ####